|Date of Birth||23 January 1903, Yekaterinburg, Russian Empire [now Russia]|

 Grigori Aleksandrov was a Soviet-Russian filmmaker best known as director of Volga - Volga (1938), Tsirk (1936), and October (Ten Days that Shook the World) (1928), as well as co-star in Battleship Potemkin (1925) by director Sergei M. Eisenstein.

 He was born Grigori Vasilyevich Mormonenko on January 23, 1903 in Ekaterinburg, Russia.
 His father, Vasili Mormonenko, was a worker.
 Young Aleksandrov was obsessed with acting and movies.
 At the age of 9 he was hired as a delivery boy at the Ekaterinburg Opera; there he eventually worked as an assistant dresser, electrician, decorator, and assistant director.
 He studied violin and piano at the Ekaterinburg School of Music, graduating in 1917.
 During the Russian Civil War of 1917-1920, he was road manager with the Theatre of Eastern Front of the Red Army.
 After the Civil War he graduated from the Directors Courses for Proletariat Theatre in Ekaterinburg, and was appointed Inspector of Arts at the Ekaterinburg Regional Administration.
-His job was to supervise theaters and to select films in compliance with the new Communist ideology.
+His job was to supervise theaters and to select films in compliance with the new ideology.

-After the death of Stalin in 1953, Aleksandrov experienced a slowdown in his work.
 During the 1950s he taught directing at State Institute of Cinematography (VGIK).
 His last films had little success, and some, like 'Skvorets i lira' (1973) were not even released in theaters.
 Aleksandrov also made a few documentaries, including one about Lenin, and one about his wife, star actress Lyubov Orlova.

 Grigori Aleksandrov received the Stalin's Prize twice (1941, 1950), the Order of Lenin twice (1939, 1950), the Order of Red Star (1938), and the Order of the Red Banner twice (1963, 1967).
 He was designated People's Actor of the USSR.
 Grigori Aleksandrov died of kidney infection on December 16, 1983, at the Kremlin Hospital in Moscow, and was laid to rest next to his wife, Lyubov Orlova in Novodevichy Cemetery, Moscow, Russia.